p4vook/pypost/README.md

 bits of `S`, with `0` encoded to `10` (**N**) and `1` encoded to `11` (**Y**) (e.g. input `S = 0101` will set the marks to `10111011` with caret positioned at the first `1`).

-All the other marks are unset.
+All the other marks' values are undetermined.

 If a program exited, its output from a program is read in bit pairs from left to right, starting from the caret position and until receiving a `00` bit pair (`F`).